sci-42ver/SICP_SDF/sicp_notes.md

                ;; incorporated with the latter contents
                (pairs integers integers)))
   ```
-  - notice the pattern for `(pairs integers integers)` in section 2.2.3 is by constructing a list of row lists and then get one matrix form similar to [upper triangular matrix](https://math.stackexchange.com/q/4994400/1059606).
+  - notice the pattern for `(pairs integers integers)` (i.e. `(1,1),(2,1),(2,2),...`) in section 2.2.3 is by constructing a list of row lists and then get one matrix form same as [lower triangular matrix](https://math.stackexchange.com/q/4994400/1059606).
 So `flatmap`
-    But the pattern here is different, where we `interleave` between 2 *infinite* lists to ensure both can be visited.
+    But the pattern (i.e. upper triangular matrix) here is different, where we `interleave` between 2 *infinite* lists to ensure both can be visited.
 We also uses *induction* to get one bigger triangle from one smaller triangle (This can't be done in section 2.2.3 since we needs to add one *diagonal*).
   - > Whether we actually generate the entire sequence of pairs first as in chapter 2, or interleave the generating and filtering as in chapter 3, is immaterial to the essential image of how the computation is organized.
     As the above shows ~~the *basic programming structure*~~ computation process for *each number* are same for both, i.e. "Sequences as Conventional Interfaces" filter and then map.
+    - > e nondeterministic approach evokes a different image.
+      Based on 4.3.3 implementation and `prime-sum-pairs-amb.scm`, it traverses same as section 2.2.3 and also does "generating and filtering as in chapter 3" since we will abort when finding one (next) valid candidate.
+      So here different means:
+      1. "choose (in some way) a number" and return *one pair* instead of one list of pairs.
+      2. > It might seem as if this procedure *merely restates the problem*, rather than specifying a way to solve it.
+          The main logic is *hidden* in amb-eval which actually combines chapter 2 and 3 as the above says.
+- > our programs have different possible execution histories
+  i.e. `try-again` always backtrack and get one different result, so the different "execution history".
 - > declarative descriptions and imperative specifications
   So "Nondeterministic Computing" is [totally *declarative*](https://codefresh.io/learn/infrastructure-as-code/declarative-vs-imperative-programming-4-key-differences/#:~:text=In%20declarative%20programming%2C%20state%20is,hand%2C%20requires%20explicit%20state%20management.).
 - > we reach a dead end, we can revisit a previous choice point and proceed along a different branch.